History of artificial intelligence: Intelligent agents

 A new paradigm called "intelligent agents" became widely accepted during the 1990s.
 (Note: Russell and Norvig wrote "The whole-agent view is now widely accepted.")
 Although earlier researchers had proposed modular "divide and conquer" approaches to AI, (Note: Carl Hewitt's Actor model anticipated the modern definition of intelligent agents.
 (Hewitt, Bishop & Steiger 1973) Both John Doyle (Doyle 1983) and Marvin Minsky's popular classic The Society of Mind (Minsky 1986) used the word "agent".
 Other "modular" proposals included Rodney Brook's subsumption architecture, object-oriented programming and others.) the intelligent agent did not reach its modern form until Judea Pearl, Allen Newell, Leslie P. Kaelbling, and others brought concepts from decision theory and economics into the study of AI.
 When the economist's definition of a rational agent was married to computer science's definition of an object or module, the intelligent agent paradigm was complete.

 An intelligent agent is a system that perceives its environment and takes actions which maximize its chances of success.
 By this definition, simple programs that solve specific problems are "intelligent agents", as are human beings and organizations of human beings, such as firms.
 The intelligent agent paradigm defines AI research as "the study of intelligent agents".
 (Note: This is how the most widely used textbooks of the 21st century define artificial intelligence, such as Russell and Norvig, 2021; Padgham and Winikoff, 2004; Jones, 2007; Poole and Mackworth, 2017.)
 This is a generalization of some earlier definitions of AI: it goes beyond studying human intelligence; it studies all kinds of intelligence.
 The paradigm gave researchers license to study isolated problems and to disagree about methods, but still retain hope that their work could be combined into an agent architecture that would be capable of general intelligence.

 Milestones and Moore's law

-On 11 May 1997, Deep Blue became the first computer chess-playing system to beat a reigning world chess champion, Garry Kasparov.
+On 11 May 1997, Deep Blue became the first computer to beat a reigning world chess champion, Garry Kasparov, in a match.
 In 2005, a Stanford robot won the DARPA Grand Challenge by driving autonomously for 131 miles along an unrehearsed desert trail.
 Two years later, a team from CMU won the DARPA Urban Challenge by autonomously navigating 55 miles in an urban environment while responding to traffic hazards and adhering to traffic laws.